United Episcopal Church of North America: History

 The origins of the United Episcopal Church of North America lie with the Congress of St. Louis in September 1977, and with Charles D. D. Doren, the first bishop consecrated for the new "Anglican Church in North America (Episcopal)," later named the Anglican Catholic Church.
 Doren had been elected bishop of the Diocese of the Midwest immediately following the St. Louis meeting, and was consecrated on 28 January 1978 by Albert A. Chambers, acting bishop of the ACNA(E), and Francisco Pagtakhan.
 Letters of consent were received from bishops Mark Pae of Taejon, Korea, and Charles Boynton, formerly Assistant Bishop of New York.
 He was translated to the Diocese of the Mid-Atlantic States in 1979, but he soon backed away from active participation in the Anglican Catholic Church.

 Parallel to Doren's departure from active episcopal ministry in the ACC, three parishes sympathetic to Doren's concerns left the Anglican Catholic Church, and set about the task of forming a new body.
 This led to the creation of the United Episcopal Church of North America at a meeting held in Pittsburgh, Pennsylvania, in October 1981.
 The standing committee of the new jurisdiction invited Doren to be its first bishop and, subsequently, the first archbishop.

 Since then, the church has described itself as representing the Broad, Central and low church traditions, but it also has one or two parishes from the Anglo-Catholic tradition.
 The church's constitution and canons are modeled on the PECUSA's 1958 code with some amendments, including provisions for the establishment of dioceses in Canada, and more specific direction is given as to the circumstances in which the jurisdiction will consecrate bishops for overseas.
 The last major revision of the UECNA canons was made in 2023, and the Constitution was revised in 2020.

 Under the leadership of archbishops Doren (1981–1987) and Knight (1987–1992), the UECNA grew to almost forty congregations.

-In 2024, Presiding Bishop Peter Robinson consecrated Bishop Aaron Long of the Evangelical and Reformed Synod, a group of historically German Evangelical and Reformed congregations who had adopted an Episcopal polity.
-Some of the UECNA's bishops objected to this action, and expressed their objections loudly.
-In 2025 the Anglican Catholic Church unilaterally ended the 2007 intercommunion agreement with the UECNA.